-NTA UGC NET Exam Pattern, Exam dates for UGC NET Paper I, II December and June Exams-2020: National Testing Agency, NTA has released the notification for UGC NET December-2020 examination on the official website https://ugcnet.nta.nic.in
+NTA UGC NET Exam Pattern for UGC NET Paper I, II December and June Exams 2020: National Testing Agency, NTA would released the notification for UGC NET Examination for December Session and for June Session on the official website – https://ugcnet.nta.nic.in

 The notification confirms that the online application forms would commence from as per the schedule.
 Also, candidates would be able to apply on nta.ac.in as well as the new UGC NET Exam website ntanet.nic.in.
 Please note, the old website would be discontinued.